Summary

 • Inflammatory Bowel Disease (IBD): In the Il10 knockout mouse model, IPG11406 produced a dose-dependent reduction in inflammatory cell infiltration in the colon and a significant improvement in the overall colonic architecture, demonstrating its potential to control gut inflammation.

-The changes in histological pathogenesis and inflammatory cell infiltration of the kidney in MRL/lpr mice.
 Effects of IPG11406 on histopathological score of colon tissue in mice.
 (A) Inflammatory cell infiltration; (B) Histopathology score.

 • Multiple Sclerosis (MS): In the experimental autoimmune encephalomyelitis (EAE) mouse model, IPG11406 treatment exhibited a delayed onset of disease and a dose-dependent decrease in clinical scores, indicating significant amelioration of MS-like pathologies.